 Chapel Hill Pediatrics and Adolescents will partner with you to meet your breastfeeding goals.
-Many of our pediatricians will help you directly with breastfeeding problems (one is a certified lactation consultant), and ALL of our pediatricians encourage breastfeeding and work closely with local lactation consultants who are readily available.
+Many of our pediatricians will help you directly with breastfeeding problems, and ALL of our pediatricians encourage breastfeeding and work closely with local lactation consultants who are readily available.

 When should you see a provider for breastfeeding problems?